luxfi/wwallet/README.md

-# Avalanche (AVAX) Wallet
+# Lux Wallet

-This is the frontend Vue.js application for the Avalanche (AVAX) Wallet.
+This is the frontend application for the Lux Wallet.

 ## Prerequisites